ssilvert/systemjs-react/README.md

 **main:** Hello World for SystemJs and React

 **patternfly-react:**  Hello World for SystemJs, React, and PatterFly 4 with PF4 Components.
+Please read comments in **systemjs.config.js**.

 ## Build and Run
 To build and run the project: